 Write yourself a list of goals

-I love to make a monthly list of aims.
+I love to make a monthly list of aims and a daily KickerList.
 For me I want to focus on a number of areas.
 Of course I want to make money – I mean we all need to live right?!
 Once I’ve made some money I want to then use some of that for the greater good.
 Donating to charity, helping friends and family and having a nice life.
 I don’t care about buying a flash house, or a big car.

 Having a list of goals gives me something to focus on throughout the days and weeks.
 I like having goals and I enjoy beating them.
 At times I can be a competitive person, however I now want to compete with myself and not others.

 Having a rubbish day?
 Or week?
 Why not think about some positive things instead of being victim to comparison syndrome.
 This helps me to stay in a positive frame of mind and reminds me not to sweat the small stuff so much.

 Are you surrounding yourself with positive people who are proud of your success?